paulrostorp/mongo-db-replicaset-local-dev/README.md

 # mongo-db-replicaset-local-dev
-This docker aims at simplifying local development against a mongoDB replicaSet
+This docker aims at simplifying local development against a mongoDB replicaSet.
+This should not be used in production.